plmwong/log4net-raygun/README.md

 *My application uses the older 1.2.10 version of log4net, before they went and changed the public key*

 You need to use the https://www.nuget.org/packages/log4net.1.2.10.Raygun version built against that version of log4net.
 The source for this is located in the `log4net-1.2.10` branch.

+*My application logs sensitive information which we would rather not send to a third-party*

+log4net.Raygun now allows you to implement an `IExceptionFilter` and a `IRenderedMessageFilter`, and then configure the RaygunAppender to use these filters in the appender configuration.
+The filters allow for exceptions and/or the rendered log4net message to be sanitized before it is sent to raygun.